aserowy/thebook/docs/principles/single_responsibility_principle.md

 - Dont reference external frameworks in POCO/DTO​
 - Prevent god classes to increase cohesion and readability​
 - Give meaningful names​
-- Write small classes so that everything can be seen at a glance​
+- Write small classes so that everything can be seen at a glance​ (10 seconds)

 ## Cohesion